carlduevel/clometheus/README.md

 (c/inc! (c/counter "my_counter"))
 ```
 Clometheus can do this because it does not just wrap the prometheus library but the instrumentation
-code is implemented in Clojure itself (though the summary implementation is in Java and the same
+code is implemented in Clojure itself (with the summary implementation being the sole exception as it is the same
-as in the java client).
-TODO: add link here
+as in the Java client).

 ## Usage